stefkayornd/looker-extensions/README.md

 # Looker Extension self-service-dashboard-builder

-self-service-dashboard-builder is a Looker extension using React and TypeScript.
+Looker extensions is using React and TypeScript.

 ## Getting Started for Development